-The SuperImager® Plus Desktop 8 NVMe Forensic unit is a standalone, dedicated NVMe forensic imager with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from multiple source drives to multiple target drives simultaneously and upload them to a network extremely fast.
-It also enables the user to perform a full Forensic analysis using Encase, Nuix and others Windows 10 application, or capture data from multiple cellphones, or use any third-party Windows application.
-The unit is industrial and durably built, using a desktop-style, with easy to use touchscreen icons.
-The unit has built-in 8 ports of NVMe and 10 ports of USB3.1.
-The unit is extremely fast with a high transfer rate imaging can reach 187GB/min.
+The SuperImager® Plus Desktop 8 NVMe U.2 Ports Forensic unit is a standalone, dedicated NVMe forensic imager with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from numerous source drives to multiple target drives simultaneously and upload them to a network extremely fast.
+It also enables the user to perform a full Forensic analysis using EnCase, Nuix, and Axiom or extract data from multiple cellphones using Cellebrite/MSBA/Oxygen or any third-party Windows application.
+The unit is industrial and durably built with a desktop style, and the application is designed with easy-to-use touchscreen icons.
+The unit has built-in 8 NVMe U.2 ports and 10 USB3.2 ports.
+It is extremely fast with a high transfer rate imaging can reach 187 GB/min.

-The SuperImager’s main application (the unit’s software) supports many imaging methods like Mirror Image, Encase E01/Ex01, Linux-DD, Mix E01/DD.
+The SuperImager’s main application (the unit’s software) supports many imaging methods like Mirror Image, Encase E01/Ex01, Linux-DD, Mix E01/DD, and more.

 Here are some of the tasks the unit can be used for:

 1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only part of it.